tyaga/sfVkontaktePlugin/README.md

 , where getBalance is the name of the method, and it calls with array of proper parameters.

-If you need to call for example the *sendNotification* method, you would like to pass utf8 string (in russian) in the *message* parameter.
-Plugin will handle it and automaticaly make proper signature to the call.
+If you need to call for example the *sendNotification* method, you would like to pass utf8 string (in Russian) in the *message* parameter.
+Plugin will handle it and automatically make proper signature to the call.

 Another example:
 		// in some action